sjstretton/screwed/00-Introduction.md

 # PART 0.
 INTRODUCTION
+1. Story
+2. Key Message
+3. Scope
+4. Roadmap for the rest of the book

 ## A Perfect Storm

 The film 'A Perfect Storm' describes a true story of a fishing trawler facing a particularly wicked storm.
 A ship's captain and his fellow New England fishermen had fallen on hard times after poor catches.
 The captain, played by George Clooney, had assembled a crew and hired a boat to go out for one last fishing trip before the season was out.
 They sailed out into the mid-Atlantic.
 After much fruitless searching, they finally struck fish and turned for home, hoping to get the catch back whilst still fresh.